How to Use Google Ads Auction Insights: Defeat Your Competitors with Confidence

 Impression Share

-By comparing your impression share with your competitors, you can understand how frequently your ad campaigns appear alongside theirs.
-Higher impression share indicates better visibility, leading to improved performance and the potential for higher click-through rates.
+Comparing your impression share with your competitors helps you gauge how often your ads are seen alongside theirs.
+Higher impression share means better visibility, potentially leading to more clicks and better campaign performance.

-- Analyse the impression share of your top competitors to understand who you are competing against in your ad space.
+1. Analyze the impression share of your main competitors to understand your position in the ad space.

 Overlap Rate